-When I think of super easy starters, cucumber and shrimp appetizers immediately spring to mind.
+When I think of super easy starters, shrimp and cucumber bites immediately spring to mind.
 When it comes to party finger foods, these are fantastic.
 They also taste wonderful with brunch, or served as low-fat snacks.

 Shrimp and cucumber starters are so easy to assemble I make them for many occasions – summer barbecues, Christmas feasts, New Year’s parties and Paddy’s Day get-togethers.
 The list goes on and on.